 During the lease term in Harrisonburg

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Harrisonburg, the renter must allow us to access the rental home.
-Some valid reasons to go into rental are to:
+During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Harrisonburg, the tenant must allow us to enter the rental home.
+Some good reasons to come into rental home are to:

 - Make repairs or improvements,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Harrisonburg.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Harrisonburg.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your property in Harrisonburg
+- Before you rent out your rental property in Harrisonburg

 - Collections and evictions